chrxmehearts/BlumAuto/README.md

 ## Instructions

-1. Arrange the desktop Telegram window (i.e., the window with the mini-game) on the left, and the console from which you launch the script via a batch file on the right.
+1. Arrange the desktop Telegram window (i.e., the window with the mini-game) on the left of monitor, and the console from which you launch the script via a batch file on the right.
 (This arrangement is mandatory; otherwise, it will not work properly.)
 It's also preferable to have only the desktop background visible to avoid triggering on unintended colors.

 2. Press ENTER as instructed, a countdown will start.
 Start the game during this countdown.
 (After each game, press "Play" again.)